tpope/vim-fireplace/README.markdown

 ## Features

 This list isn't exhaustive; see the `:help` for details.
-Any snark resembling actual plugins is purely coincidental.

 ### Transparent setup